suffolklibraries/sljekyll/extra/index.md

 All current Suffolk Libraries Extra members have been contacted about the review.
 Current members are welcome to renew their membership during the review period by visiting their [local library](/libraries/) or [phoning or emailing us](/contact/).
 You can also contact the membership team at **extra@suffolklibraries.co.uk** with any questions.

-Library users and members of the public can continue to [support Suffolk Libraries financially](/support-us/)  by making one-off, monthly or text donations.
+Individuals can continue to [support Suffolk Libraries financially](/support-us/)  by making one-off, monthly or text donations.

 <img class="db center" src="/images/featured/featured-extra-370.jpg" alt="Suffolk Libraries Extra logo">